MALerLab/SejongMusic/README.md

 ```

 The generated music will be saved in the parent of `output_fn`.
 Six files will be saved:
-- `output_fn_gen.txt`: The generated orchestration in JG-like encoding
+- `output_fn_jg.txt`: The generated orchestration in JG-like encoding
 - `output_fn_omr.txt`: The generated orchestration converted to encoding scheme of Jeongganbo OMR, which can be used for Jeongganbo notation rendering.
-- `output_fn_gen.musicxml`: The generated orchestration in MusicXML format.
+- `output_fn_jg.musicxml`: The generated orchestration in MusicXML format.
 - `output_fn_cycle`: The result after the refinement process.

 ----